Frequently Asked Questions

 Soil Information

 Analysis indicates compost that is good for use on plants.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.
 Electrical conductivity is moderate, indicating the presence of soluble (plant-available) ions.
-As a fertilizer, the nitrogen-phosphorus-potassium-sulfur content is balanced, providing good nutrient content with a good supply of macronutrients.
+The nitrogen-phosphorus-potassium-sulfur content is balanced, providing good nutrient content with a good supply of macronutrients.

 Respiration test results indicate Recompose compost is at “Very Stable” levels, indicating that most of the “fast pool” of sugars have been used up by microbes and nutrients are stabilized.
 Nitrate content is high, indicating aerobic status and advanced decomposition.
-Bioassay does show relative immaturity, so we recommend use at lower concentration around roots of young plants.
+Bioassay does show relative immaturity, so we recommend use as a mulch and at lower concentration around roots of young plants.

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.

-The soil created by human composting is valuable material that can be used to nourish trees and plants.
+The soil created by human composting is biologically valuable material that can be used to nourish trees and plants.
 It can be used in yards, flower gardens, trees, house plants, and in natural environments.
-Its pH of 6.6 is ideal for most plants.
+Its pH of 6.5 – 7 is ideal for most plants.
 It has a balanced nutrient content with a good supply of macronutrients.

-If you have any questions about what you can do with your soil, our staff is happy to help.
+If you have any questions about what you can do with your person’s soil, our staff is here to help.

 Recompose’s mission is to bring human composting everywhere there are people who want it.
 We’ll announce all future expansions via our newsletter.

-In the U.S., the laws governing human remains vary greatly from state to state, as do the processes for passing new laws.
+In the U.S., the laws governing human remains vary greatly from state to state, as does the process for passing new laws.
 Because of this, we don’t have an easy template for how to pass human composting laws in new states but we’ve created an article about how human composting becomes law to give you a sense of what goes into the process.

-Talking to friends and family about your end-of-life wishes and why Recompose is meaningful for you is a great way to start building interest and demand in your area.
-As Recompose expands, the number of people who are interested in our service is a big factor in choosing which states we pursue next.
-You can read more about this on our Public Policy page.
+Talking to friends and family about your end-of-life wishes and why Recompose and human composting is meaningful for you is a great way to start building interest and demand in your area.
+We’ve pulled together a number of resources and talking points for those interested in learning more on our Legislative Advocacy page.

 Precompose

-Information about choosing human composting for your future death care
+Information about planning ahead to choose human composting for your future death care.

 Planning